lifelib-dev/lifelib/makedocs/source/libraries/basiclife/BasicTerm_M.rst

      model_point -> model_point_table
    }

-The calculations in :mod:`~basiclife.model_BasicTerm_M.Projection` apply to all the model points in :attr:`~model_point_table`.
+The calculations in :mod:`~basiclife.BasicTerm_M.Projection` apply to all the model points in :attr:`~model_point_table`.
 To limit the calculation target, change the :func:`~model_point` formula so that :func:`~model_point` returns a `DataFrame`_ that contains